Dendrobyte/file_swapper/README.md

 Also note that, if the extension is different, THE FILE WILL BREAK!
 Just like if you changed the ending yourself...
 You can change it back by using the NAMING_KEY.txt file to rename the file and extension.

-## Things that I should add that I probably won't because I'll likely never revisit this
+# Things that I should add that I probably won't because I'll likely never revisit this...
-# but they're also all useful skills to learn so hey, maybe I will revisit this..
+...but they're also all useful skills to learn so hey, maybe I will revisit this..
 - A GUI
 - Ability to revert texts back to using the NAMING_KEY.txt
 - Just swap names of files with other files that share the same extension (as an option)